Lasting legacy at Summerhill

 David Blackley enjoying a moment with his dog.
 Photo / Supplied

-The Summerhill Charitable Trust described David’s “love for the land” and the “remarkable legacy” that he and Cloie had created.
+In announcing his death, The Summerhill Charitable Trust described his “love for the land” and the “remarkable legacy” he and Cloie created.

-“It is a legacy measured not only in hectares, but in the experiences of the countless walkers, riders, students and families who have found connection and enjoyment there,” said Balm.
+“It is a legacy measured not only in hectares, but in the experiences of the countless walkers, riders, students and families who have found connection and enjoyment there,” Balm said.

-David is survived by his wife Cloie, four daughters, nine grandchildren and five great-grandchildren.
-His life was celebrated at Summerhill Farm shortly after his death.
-His life’s work endures in the hills above Tauranga – in the trees planted, tracks opened, and land held in trust for all.
+David Blackley is survived by his wife Cloie, their four daughters, nine grandchildren and five great-grandchildren.
+His and Cloie’s life’s work endures in the hills above Tauranga - in the trees they planted, the tracks they opened, and the land held in trust for all.

 *Summerhill has reopened following January 22’s landslide damage in the Pāpāmoa hills.
 Runners, walkers and mountain bikers are welcome seven days a week from sunrise to sunset.
 Find out more at: www.summerhill.nz